chmcewan/Provisio/README.md

 You could do all this in pure Bash, but it would be ugly and annoying.

+## Install

+Provisio is a single file that is easy to import into VMs and containers via a host file system or the web, e.g.

+    $ wget -P /usr/bin/ https://raw.githubusercontent.com/chmcewan/Provisio/master/provisio
+    $ chmod 755 /usr/bin/provisio

 ## Usage
 The business-end of Provisio is invoking the following command in the same directory as a *Provisiofile*.